 - Vitamin E

-- For more information about aspirin and other NSAIDs, ask your nurse for the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Medications (NSAIDs), or search for it on www.mskcc.org/pe
+- For more information about aspirin and other NSAIDs, ask your nurse for the resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E, or search for it on www.mskcc.org/pe.

 What to Do When You’re Bleeding